-I started this site in 2007, as a blog about cycling, and it’s grown quite a bit since then.
-Instead of just one hack offering his thoughts on two-wheeled pedal power, there are now a handful of regular contributors, and a dozen or so testers.
+I started this site in 2007, as a blog about cycling.
+To say that it’s changed since then is quite the understatement.
+Along the way, we added plenty of other outdoor activities, travel gear, photography, and even recreational shooting, which is one of my personal favorite sports as of this writing.
+It’s grown quite a bit, too.
+Instead of just one hack offering his thoughts on gear, there are now a handful of regular contributors, and a dozen or so testers.
 We all have certain common interests – a passion for the outdoors, and enthusiasm for sharing that passion with others, either in person, or online.
 None of us have actual jobs in the outdoors industry, hence the name of the site.
 But we do try to be self-appointed goodwill ambassadors of our favorite pursuits, as well as stewards of the environment.
 That’s why we share products that make being outdoors more fun, while placing special emphasis on those brands that are making a difference not just to their customers, but to their employees and Mother Nature – companies that see the bigger picture, and not just dollar signs.
 We like American companies not just out of national loyalty, but because domestic production drives local economies, can offer greater opportunity for quality control and innovation, and lowers the environmental impact of overseas manufacturing.
 Of course, we’ll gladly showcase any company from around the world that demonstrates the same values we care about.
 Because the goal of the site has never changed – bring the innovative and enthusiastic companies and consumers together.

-Yes, I am a bike geek.
 Cycling was one of my first interests as a child.
 I was big into BMX in the 70’s, and rode my bike everywhere, from local tracks and jumps to the long trails winding through the SoCal mountains around our home.
 No surprise that when I graduated high school in the 80’s, I got a mountain bike as a graduation gift.
 From there I collected some road bikes and got into that for a few years.
 Interest in road cycling waned when I moved to Australia, but I always had a few MTBs in the garage.
 At 35, I took up BMX racing again, which I did for about a year.
 I’ve also spent time working the retail side of the industry in Australia, as well as importing gear and running an online store.
-While I still have an interest in cycling, I’m spending more time with my family exploring the outdoors (I’m now located in Utah) on foot.
+Now, I’m spending more time with my family exploring the outdoors (I’m now located in Utah) on foot.
 And I’ve been combining that with another passion, photography.
-Look for the same great articles we’ve been providing over the years, along with some photo gear and tips sprinkled in here and there.
+I’ve also taken an interest in competitive shooting, having been an enthusiast since that first trip to the range with my dad, about 35 years ago.
+So look for the same great articles we’ve been providing over the years, along with some new content sprinkled in here and there.

 Fearless companion to Brian, Mrs. Outsider has the patience of a saint.
 Once the sole female staff member, she no longer cringes when faced with offering opinions on such items as the Go-Girl, Poo-Pourri, and Lady Anti Monkey Butt powder.
 She’s endured all manner of hot and cold weather testing of a variety of products, and doesn’t get upset at childish antics like chasing the dogs and children around the yard while “testing” the maximum spray distance of a Geigerrig hydration pack.